The Lightbulb Moment

 At least, I think that might be how it happened for Denise, a reader of this blog who moved from Illinois to Florida back in the 1990's.
-She and her husband packed a huge moving van, a large pickup truck, and a six-passenger sedan for their move.
+Denise wrote me a long letter last fall in which she described how she and her husband packed a huge moving van, a large pickup truck, and a six-passenger sedan for their move.
 This included eight large bins of Christmas décor, many boxes of photos – which Denise admits she disguised by packing them in suitcases – and the contents of a giant tub that she called "the first 20 years of my life."

 Denise writes that the first thing they did upon arrival in Florida was to rent a storage unit "the size of a bedroom....
 Not for furniture, but for STUFF.
 Stuff I couldn't part with even when moving over 1,400 miles away."
 I presume this was for items that weren't going to fit or find a place in their new house.